omerpa55/CPP-OpenGL-Templates/README.md

-This Projects is Templates of C++ OpenGL
+This Projects are Templates of C++ OpenGL

 Licensed under the MIT License